fortunecookiezen/cargo-cult/README.md

-# cargo-cult
+# the cargo-cult

-Shared tribal knowledge.
-Many deserve credit
+Snippets of examples, tribal knowledge, and copy-paste programming.
+We all do it.

 ## Cool links